cronvel/spellcast/doc/events.md

 # Events on script/API bus

-Events emitted here are usually **userland** event, except few standard event:
+Events emitted here are usually **userland** event, except few standard events:

 * command (object): emitted every time a role (a client) send a command, object contains:
 	* role (Role instance): the role that sent the command